aws-samples/serverless-patterns/eventbridge-schedule-lambda-to-dynamodb/README.md

 ## Testing

-1. After deployment, navigate to Amazon DynamoDB table in AWS Console and verify if items are created every minute as per the schedule.
+1. After deployment, navigate to Amazon DynamoDB `users` table in AWS Console and verify if items are created every minute as per the schedule.

 ## Cleanup